fleshofcat/pyqt_rest_client/README.md

 ### `async_task` decorator

 This function is a wrapper over async function to call it from the sync code.
-First of all, it is needed to connect a qt signal, which is synchronous, to an asynchronous Qt slot
+First of all, it is needed to connect a qt signal, which is synchronous, to an asynchronous Qt slot.

 ``` python
 from pyqt_rest_client import async_task